ksmatharoo/LinuxCmds/README.md

 # LinuxCmds

-# check port is used by which process
+# check given port is used by which process
-sudo lsof -i -P -n | grep 2181
+sudo lsof -i -P -n | grep <port no>

+# check given process use which all ports
+sudo lsof -aPi -p <PID>

 # check file is used by which process
 sudo lsof /var/lib/dpkg/lock-frontend